Griet Teck

 In addition to her own work, Teck was a member of artist Dirk Braeckman’s core team for many years and frequently collaborates with other artists.
 These filmic collaborations include LASSUS, the penitential psalms, the visual essay à la rencontre de l'intensité, the sculptural installation Mirabilis and an ongoing collaboration with artist Bart Lodewijks.

 More recently, after an intensive period of research and practice, Griet and Maïté Baillieul introduced Moving Silence, an artistic and existential space where the medium film creates possibilities to render one's own desire around loss, dying and grief tangible and transformative.
-This innovative film-therapeutic approach resonates with today's broader societal need for new ways of engaging with loss.
+This innovative approach resonates with today's broader societal need for new ways of engaging with loss.

 © Rebekka Vanderhaeghen